Delayed-Gitification/nano_tools/README.md

 Workflow:
 1. Create a reference fasta, which must include your barcode.
 The barcode with have a sequence like NNNNNN
-2. Align to the reference fasta using minimap2
+2. Align to the reference fasta using minimap2.
+For short sequences, try minimap2 -ax map-ont -k 6
 3. Now use extract_barcodes.py to extract the barcode corresponding to each read

 The output is a csv.gz file, featuring the barcode extracted from each sequence (unique query_name is given), plus some phred score info